Dale-Black/ComputerVisionTutorials.jl/README.md

 *Note: This package integrates several Git submodules like Losers.jl, DistanceTransforms.jl, and ComputerVisionMetrics.jl, all documented within the Glass Notebook system, ensuring seamless integration into the larger documentation framework.*

 ## Getting Started
-To begin exploring computer vision with Julia check [click the link](https://glassnotebook.io/r/DxnIPJnIqpEqiQnJgqiBP/index.jl).
+To begin exploring deep learning for computer vision with Julia, [click this link](https://glassnotebook.io/r/DxnIPJnIqpEqiQnJgqiBP/index.jl).
 You can also clone this repo and navigate to the `tutorials/` directory, where you'll find Pluto notebooks that will guide you through various concepts and applications.

 ## Repository Structure
 ### Core Packages